Patient's Query

 Hello doctor,

-I am a 13-year-old male.
-I tried this relatively cheap BleachBright StarBright Dual-Action whitening pen.
-After using it, I noticed white spots forming all over my teeth.
-It was the weirdest thing.
-I have always had white spots on and off throughout my life, but after using this, I had a bunch of them appearing within five minutes.
+I am a 18-year-old male.
+I tried a whitening pen for my teeth.
+After using it, I noticed white spots forming all over my teeth I have always had white spots on and off throughout my life, but after using this, I had a bunch of them appearing within five minutes.
 Is this an allergic reaction?
 How do you recommend I get rid of them?
 Should I consult my dentist?
 Should I continue using my whitening pen?
-Of note, I am currently on Guanfacine.
+I am currently on Guanfacine.

 Hello,